crypdick/tools/python/README.md

 def main(name: str, output: str | None) -> None:
     """
     Tool description that will be used to auto-generate the main README.md and the website.

+    This docstring is the source of truth for the tool's documentation.
+    It should include a detailed description, arguments list, and usage examples.

     Arguments:
         NAME: The name of the person to greet.